 "Musonius," Herodes said, "ordered a thousand sesterces [silver coins] to be given to a beggar of the sort who was pretending to be a philosopher, and when several people told him that the rascal was a bad and vicious fellow, deserving of nothing good, Musonius, they say, answered with a smile, 'Well then he deserves money'."
 (Fragment 50)

-This action of Musonius' is by no means uncommon for a person with a high morality: it can be seen in Victor Hugo's Les Misérables, where Jean Valjean, a recently released prisoner, is given shelter by a bishop, Bishop Myriel, and then runs off with the bishop's silverware.
-When he is caught by the police, the bishop pretends he had given him the silverware and that it was not stolen.
-So it is certain that Jesus would not have turned away someone who may have been "bad and vicious" due to circumstances, any more than Musonius or Victor Hugo's personal moral code with the example of Bishop Myriel would have.
-When Jesus told the rich man to go and sell his possessions and give them to the poor since he wanted to be a disciple, he certainly didn't mean to give it to the poor who behaved good only.
-And even then, wouldn't many of them behave like the nine lepers in Luke 17:11-19?
 Musonius never addresses the issue of a superficially "good" beggar.
 The anecdote Carrier gives has a very good point, but it is far from complete and does not have the breadth that Jesus' examples do.
 The evil beggar is not helped or reproved.
 "Good" beggars who forget their goodness as soon as they get what they want are not pointed out as bad examples.
-Moreover, I see Jesus' advice to always forgive the person who errs against you and says, "I repent", provided it is an honest repentance, as much better (Matthew 18:21-22).
-Of course, the liar who is only saying this to trick is to be ignored and thrown out (Matthew 18:15-20).
+Moreover, I see Jesus' advice to always forgive the person who errs against you and says, "I repent", provided it is an honest repentance, as much better (Matt.
+18:21-22).
+Of course, insincerity is to be ignored and thrown out (Matthew 18:15-20).

 The next point that Carrier makes is a very obscure set of observations and some muddled attempts to explain Musonius' views that he disagrees with as arising out of his belief in God.
 He points out Musonius' adversity to homosexuality, abortion, fornication, and his lack of secularism and adherence to a "divine rational order" as something that's not progressive, and thus he disagrees here with his temporary hero since his morality happens to agree with the Christian viewpoint.
 Carrier implies that Musonius' disgust with homosexuality, something Carrier sees as the wrong attitude, is due to his belief in God.
 He writes, "It is notable, for instance, that his attitude toward homosexuality was based on his belief in God."
 Yet, if one reads Discourse (or Lecture) 12 of Musonius, which takes about 2 minutes, one finds zero references and appeals to religion or God/gods, not even implied connections.
 Musonius' reasoning for calling homosexuality monstrous is that it is unnatural, as Carrier himself paraphrases him, and that it is unlawful, which means wrong.
 This he derives wholly out of his morality and ethics that Carrier is so excited about, and have no connections to his religion or invocation of deities.
-Either Carrier hasn't read enough of Musonius, which wouldn't surprise me given his overall assessment of the philosopher with respect to Jesus, or his bias has gone so far that his exaggerations are borderline made up.
-Yet, later on, he is the one who accuses Amy Sayers for interpreting some of Jesus' words with their obvious meaning as putting words in Jesus' mouth!
+And later he accuses Amy Sayers for interpreting some of Jesus' words with their obvious meaning as putting words in Jesus' mouth!

 Freedom of Speech and Thought